dast1/healthcare-fraud/README.md

 <center>Figure 3: Imbalanced Classes</center>

-Generally, imbalanced classes is common in fraud detection.
+Generally, imbalanced classes are common in fraud detection.
 In other words, we'd expect to see far fewer fraudulent transactions relative to the non-fraudulent ones.
 In my case, the ratio is roughly 1-to-1000\.

 A common strategy to balance out the labels is to either undersample the majority class or oversample the minority target class.
 I chose the latter and I used Random Bootstrap Sampling and SMOTE.
 The implementation of the code can be found [here](src/over_sample.py).

 Since a large number of excluded healthcare providers didn't have a National Provider Identifier, I tried matching the records by name, specialty, and state using fuzzy-wuzzy.
-Over 25 million pairs were compared but the results didn't yield in a significant contribution to address the `imbalanced classes` issue, so I didn't incorporate any of the resulting records into my model.
+Over 25 million pairs were compared but the results didn't yield a significant contribution to address the `imbalanced classes` issue, so I didn't incorporate any of the resulting records into my model.
 You may still find the notebook with the implementation of fuzzy-wuzzy string matching [here](notebook/fuzzy-wuzzy.py).

 ![](images/exclusion_ratio.png)